 Paul L. Armstrong, AIA

 A licensed architect since 1991, Paul Armstrong earned his Bachelors degree in Architecture from the University of Illinois, Urbana-Champaign in 1986.
 During his junior year he studied at the Ecole Des Beaux Arts in Versailles, France.
 He spent a significant amount of time traveling and studying throughout both Western and Eastern Europe.
 While in school, Paul earned numerous design awards including the coveted Earl Prize first place finish for the 1985 James-Stirling Competition in England.
 In 1987 he won the Aspiring Young Architect Award in Chicago from the American Institute of Architects, (AIA).
-By the year 2000, Paul received his MBA and thereafter acquired his Illinois Real Estate Broker's license.
+By the year 2000, Paul received his MBA and then acquired his Illinois Real Estate Broker’s license.

-Highlights of Paul's early designs and construction work can be seen at the Highland Park Club designed by (Otis) OKW Architects.
+Highlights of Paul’s early designs and construction work can be seen at the Highland Park Club designed by (Otis) OKW Architects.
 Later examples of his work can be seen at Southgate on the Glen, Glenview, where he was instrumental in the redevelopment of the Glenview Navel Air Station.
 Here Paul played a pivotal role in the overall management of custom home designs while improving traditional architectural styling and detail execution for Edward R. James Homes.
 He managed a large team of architects and designers while being responsible for the design and construction of more than 40 custom homes per year.
-These customized homes ranged in size from 3500 to 5500 square feet and were typically sold well in excess of a million dollars.
+These customized homes ranged in size from 3500 to 5500 square feet and were typically sold well in excess of the million dollar bracket.

 Prior to the Glenview redevelopment project, Paul spent seven years immersed in product design, engineering, maintenance and business management from a different perspective.
 In 1992, as a fourth generation family member Paul became Vice-President, Engineering of Armstrong Bros.
 Tool Co., a 100-year old family hand tool design and manufacturing business located in Chicago.
 In 1994, he served on the management team, which facilitated a merger between this company and Danaher Corporation, thus providing Danaher with a hand tool brand that could compete with industrial competitors owned by Snap-on and Stanley.